spinalcordtoolbox/spinechart/README.md

 ### Aligning a cohort
 **Goal:** Estimate alignment parameters from a new cohort of healthy individuals.

+**To run the alignment:**
+1. On the left side bar, upload the cohort.
+One zipped folder with one `csv` per participant and `participants.tsv `inside the folder.
+See example data XX.
-To run the alignment: on the left side bar, upload the cohort and click on align (~1 min to complete).
-Select 'Aligned cohort' display option to observe:
+2. Click on align (~1 min to complete).
+3. Select 'Aligned cohort' display option to observe:```
 <img width="1461" height="803" alt="image" src="https://github.com/user-attachments/assets/9b72f92d-041e-4b47-99d5-337a14a0eb1b" />
 <img width="1457" height="792" alt="image" src="https://github.com/user-attachments/assets/ae375684-d0ad-4def-9080-4b2eb7032545" />